wp-plugins/wp-slimstat-dashboard-widgets/readme.txt

 1. Mobile view, to keep an eye on your stats on the go

 == Changelog ==

+= 3.1.5 =
+* Fixed warning when admin is served over HTTPS

 = 3.1.4 =
 * Updated source code to work with new DB Library (WP SlimStat 3.5.2)